 6 Pantry Staples I Always Have in My Kitchen

 I am obsessed with ghee.
 It's a nutritious saturated fat and fats are nothing to fear - in fact, we need to embrace more of them in our lives.

-Ghee is one of my favourite pantry staples not only because it's delicious, but also because it's relatively shelf stable.
+Ghee is one of my favourite pantry staples not only because it's delicious, but also because it's relatively shelf stable and very easy to make at home.
 From a nutritional standpoint, ghee is: